 Did you read OrsonScottCard

-novel.
-(In my opinion).
-The alien are ant like and their behaviour is based on HiveMind
+novel (in my opinion).
+The aliens are ant-like and their behaviour is based on HiveMind

 . -- JeanMarcHeneman

 Yes.
 Card develops the HiveMind better in SpeakerForTheDead?.
-The buggers aren't truely ant-like because there is a HiveMind.
+The buggers aren't truly ant-like because there is a HiveMind.
 Ants follow the rules of InsectBehaviour.
 The Pequeninos, on the other hand, are first a human-like society, and then turn into a CollectiveIntelligence of sorts.
 Jane is definitely a DistributedMind.
 Card spent a lot of the series contrasting different systems of thinking/society (which are equivalent at some scale).
 Which means it was very useful to remind us of the series!
-Thanks. --ss
+Thanks. -- ss

 , Seinfeld, ThePrincessBride